Worm Composting Event: This event happened March 15, 2023, hosted by Ashley Swanson, co-chair of the Sustainability Committee

 Congratulations!
-Sustainability would like to congratulate Janine Hicks on her 2021 retirement!
-Janine was an amazing asset to USF as the sustainability coordinator, and will be greatly missed!
-Committee Members Jessica Conte and Nicole Salow are now co-chairs of the committee in her absence.
+The Sustainability Committee would like to congratulate Janine Hicks on her 2021 retirement.
+Janine was an amazing asset to USF as the sustainability coordinator, and will be greatly missed.

 2021 Involvement Fair: USF Sustainability co-chairs were present at the Student Government Association bi-annual Involvement Fair on September 9 in the Quad.
 They handed out sustainably sourced chocolate bars to anyone who followed usf_sustainability on Instagram.
 26 students also entered a raffle to win a sustainability starter-kit!